Welcome to my Contact Me Page

 May I send you my book, and if you like it you can write a blurb for the jacket?

+I'm afraid not.
 Quite some time ago (September 2012, to be exact) I very publicly announced that I was stepping out of the blurb game, for what I think were very sound reasons.
-I like to help new authors, and I sometimes help with my occasional blog feature Better Than Blurbs.
-These are in-depth interviews about the authors' books, in the hope that my readers can decide for themselves if they think they would enjoy them.
+I like to help new authors, and I can sometimes offer bits of advice.
+But I can't offer blurbs or read and critique another author's work, published or not.

 I hope you'll read my post on why I don't offer blurbs, and I thank you for understanding.